 Tuscany is beautiful.
-In early autumn, with the stark azure sky kissing a quilt of green terraced vines that blush red while regiments of plump black olives await their orders.
+In early autumn, the stark azure sky kisses a quilt of green terraced grape vines that blush red while regiments of plump black olives await their orders.

 The hills guarding Florence are brutal.
-With sharp climbs in excess of 20% gradient leaving me grasping for breath, panting in the shade of neglected common oaks or untidy ancient olive trees, their massive girth and twisted trunks serving as a Beauty Spot, set against the manicured landscape of scenic splendour.
+With sharp climbs over 20% gradient leaving me gasping for breath, panting in the shade of neglected common oaks or untidy ancient olive trees, their massive girth and twisted trunks serving as a Beauty Spot, set against the manicured landscape of scenic splendor.

 At times it becomes impossible to cycle.
-We push the bicycles to the crest; stopping to catch our breath, savouring the views of slow moving tractors coughing through mists of dust advancing on crumbling renaissance farm houses.
+We push the bicycles to the crest; stopping to catch our breath, savoring the views of slow-moving tractors coughing through mists of dust advancing on crumbling renaissance farmhouses.

 At the makeshift shrine to Our Lady, I offer a muffled prayer before dropping down the deep switchbacks into Chianti.
 Reaching the bottom, I burn my fingers on the rear rotor of my disk brake.
 Inexplicably, I’ve also lost the feeling in the little finger of my left hand.

 Beauty is seductive.
-In the camping ground silently watching the evening advance, our young hostess Maria, speaking softly in English says “I can never leave the village”.
-Captured , Maria is a prisoner of exquisite beauty .
+In the camping ground silently watching the evening approach, our young hostess Maria, speaking softly in English says “I can never leave the village”.
+Captured, Maria is a prisoner of exquisite beauty.

-We suffer less on the road from Chianti to Siena; familiar now with the moods of the backroads and gravel tracks.
+Leaving the next morning we suffer less on the road from Chianti to Siena; familiar now with the moods of the backroads and gravel tracks.
 In Certaldo, it’s market day.
-At Nana’s organic food stall, we purchase imperfect zucchini, odd shaped onions, tomatoes with blemishes,along with home grown capsicums and a juicy pear for dessert.
+At Nana’s organic food stall, we purchase discount imperfect zucchini, odd-shaped onions, tomatoes with blemishes, homegrown capsicums, and a juicy pear for dessert.

 Beauty costs, but not that much.